ananthamapod/Cache-Simulator/README.md

     must be a power of 2 integer represented in decimal(base 10)

   <code>\<associativity\></code>:
-    <pre>-direct</pre>  - simulates of a direct-mapped cache
+    <pre>-direct  - simulates of a direct-mapped cache</pre>

-    <pre>-assoc:n</pre> - simulates an n-way associative cache where n is an integer that is a power of 2
+    <pre>-assoc:n - simulates an n-way associative cache where n is an integer that is a power of 2</pre>

   <code>\<block size\></code>:
     must be a power of 2 integer represented in decimal(base 10)